simeg/eureka/README.md

 `eureka` is a CLI tool that allows you to quickly write down your idea with the editor of your choice, and then have the idea committed and pushed to your idea git repository.

+Imagine working on something important and then having an idea.
+Instead of letting your idea slip by you can just type `eureka` and you're able to quickly store your idea and then continue working.

-It's developed _by_ and _for_ people who likes to live in the terminal.
+**It's developed _by_ and _for_ people who likes living in the terminal.**

 ![demo](assets/demo.gif)

 ## Required Setup
 `eureka` requires a git repository with a `README.md` in the root folder.
 This is the default structure when you create an empty repository with a readme on GitHub, so it's easy to start using it.
+It's also possible to

 ### Dependencies
 - [rust](https://www.rust-lang.org)